FredHaa/HRI-Gestures/README.md

 HRI-Gestures consists of RGB images, depth images and extracted joint positions extracted from human detection and pose estimation.

-For questions regarding the dataset  (norbert@mmmi.sdu.dk).
+For questions regarding the dataset please contact the paper authors.

 ### Access to the dataset
 The skeleton/joint files can be found in the folder "dataset/skeletons"